Chappaquiddick (2017) - Review

 Pros

-• Terrific acting from main and supporting cast
+• Terrific acting from the main and supporting cast

 • Good casting; Jason Clarke looks convincingly like Ted Kennedy

-• Solid pacing never makes the movie feels low or dull
+• Solid pacing never makes the movie feel low or dull

 Cons